Wesley Chapel, Florida

 Wesley Chapel is a census-designated place in Pasco County, Florida, United States.
+The population was 64,866 at the 2020 census.
+It is a suburb in the Tampa Bay area.

+History

-Wesley Chapel is a suburb in the Tampa Bay Area.
-Wesley Chapel originated in the mid-1800s as a cohesive community of settlers who demonstrated a uniquely rural authenticity and independence of spirit.
-Evidence of Native American presence in the area has been documented as early as 10,000 BC.
+Wesley Chapel originated in the mid-1800s as a cohesive community of settlers.
+Evidence of Native American presence in the area has been documented as early as 10,000 B.C.
 Lumber harvesting and turpentine production became prominent industries, while cash-crop farming, citrus, and livestock ranching provided sustenance for the pioneer settlement.
-Charcoal kilns, gator hunting, and moonshine stills supplemented incomes and spawned legends.
+Charcoal kilns, alligator hunting, and moonshine stills supplemented incomes and spawned legends.
 The community was also identified by the monikers Gatorville, Double Branch, and Godwin.

 From 1897 to 1902, Wesley Chapel boasted its own post office, two sawmills, and a general store.
-Primitive roads left residents with an informal town nucleus, and services shifted to surrounding towns until the late 20th century, when postal service and incorporation emerged, and the lumber trusts of John D. Rockefeler, Otto Hermann Kahn, and Edwin Wiley morphed into sizable ranches.
+Primitive roads left residents with an informal town nucleus, and services shifted to surrounding towns until the late 20th century, when postal service and incorporation emerged, and the lumber trusts of John D. Rockefeller, Otto Hermann Kahn, and Edwin Wiley morphed into sizable ranches.
 The pioneer Boyett(e), Gillett(e), Godwin, and Kersey families received land grants in the area in the 1840s.
 The real influx of settlers, however, began around the Civil War when the Stanleys and Coopers arrived.

 The population was 44,092 at the 2010 census, making it the most populous community in Pasco County.
 In 2003, some residents of Wesley Chapel started a movement to incorporate the community as a city (including areas not in the official CDP), but these plans never materialized.

+Originally called Double Branch for the area's twin creeks, the community was named for the Methodist church.
+A popular nickname for the area was "Gatorville".